 To do this, we completely redesigned the most basic components of the KVS from the ground up.
 We can eliminate issues with user latency, indexing, storage, and so much more.

 Speedb was created to handle the problems of today and tomorrow without sacrificing quality or performance.
-We believe we have created the ultimate data engine, one not held back by the designs of the past and built with our new cloud-centric future in mind.
+We believe we have created the ultimate Storage engine, one not held back by the designs of the past and built with our new cloud-centric future in mind.
 While databases are here to stay, how we process, collect, and analyze our data needs to continue to evolve.
 Speedb is designed to scale and adapt to any challenge and we look forward to seeing it in action around the world.

 While our applications may have evolved, modern, data-intensive workloads are still limited by the infrastructure of the past.
 To return to our railroad example, believe it or not, space shuttles are limited by those Roman chariots.
 To move the booster rockets from the factory in Utah to the launch pad they must be shipped by train through a tunnel only designed for the width of the train.
 Much like how the most advanced form of travel in the world is limited by the infrastructure of the past, modern databases and workloads are also held back by outdated infrastructure.
 It’s time we change that.